turingschool-examples/backend_mod_1_prework/day_2/exercises/array_methods.md

 ```

- 2. Special methods first and last are used to return the first element and last
+ 2. Special methods first and last are used to return the first and last
- object in an array, respectively.
+ element in an array, respectively.

  ```
  example_array2.first #=> 1